-Since 2000 he has performed in a number of Australian Art Orchestra projects.
-He is a key player in Crossing Roper Bar, the orchestra’s acclaimed collaboration with indigenous Wagilak songmen from Ngukurr, Arnhem Land.
+Between 2000 and 2014 he performed with the Australian Art Orchestra.
+He was a key player in Crossing Roper Bar, the orchestra’s award winning collaboration with indigenous Wagilak songmen from Ngukurr, Arnhem Land.

-He also collaborates regularly with Gillian Howell to deliver creative music and composition projects for children in urban and regional settings.
+He also collaborates regularly with Dr. Gillian Howell to deliver creative music and composition projects for children in urban and regional settings.